This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a gastric band put around my stomach?

 Gastric banding is usually done during laparoscopic surgery.
 During surgery, small incisions are made in your stomach.
 A laparoscope and other instruments are put through the incisions.
 A laparoscope is a tube with a camera on the end.
-Caregivers use the instruments to place the gastric band around your stomach.
+Healthcare providers use the instruments to place the gastric band around your stomach.
 Gastric banding may also be done during a procedure called a laparotomy.
 During a laparotomy, one large incision is made in your stomach.
-Caregivers put the gastric band on your stomach through this incision.
+Healthcare providers put the gastric band on your stomach through this incision.

 When will I begin to lose weight?